vulnerable5481/typora-img/english/Dictionary.md

 ## instruct

-to order or tell someone to do sth, especially in a formal way
+- to order or tell someone to do sth, especially officially or as their employer
+- to teach smone a subject or skill

 ## instruction